-Er… aren’t there already big screens at the cinema?
-Well yes, but we want to talk about cinema digital signage in the foyer.
+So aren’t there already big screens at the cinema?
+Absolutely!
+But we want to talk about how cinema digital signage outside and in the foyer is changing the game.

 Trailers are obviously invaluable at building hype around upcoming films and enticing future ticket sales.
 One cinema marketing challenge, however, is the number of people who arrive too late to their showing and miss the pre-roll trailers.
 This is overcome by showing trailers on screens strategically placed to face customers as they leave the theatre.